sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

 Please fill in below whether and how long you would like to participate:

- * NicolasThiéry: I'll be there most of the time
+ * NicolasThiéry: I'll be there most of the time except Tuesday
  * Sébastien Labbé: between 25th-31st of January
- * Nicolas Borie : not 5-9 of January.
+ * Nicolas Borie:
  * FrancoSaliola: I can (and will) participate for the whole week.
  * Florent Hivert: not 29th of January
  * Jean-Christophe Novelli: only 27-28 of January possible